hyurl/sfn/docs/v05x/en-US/structure.md

     - `locales/`* The directory that stores all language packs.
     - `models/`* The directory that stores all models files.
     - `plugins`* The directory that stores all plugin files.
-    - `schedules/` The directory that stores all schedule files.
     - `services/`* The directory that stores all service files.
     - `views/`* The directory that stores all view files.
     - `config.ts` The file of configurations.